 Dr. Aikins specializes in child, adolescent, and early adulthood related emotional and behavioral concerns.
 He works with clients to identify patterns of behavior that are maintaining suffering and encourages more skillful approaches to managing life’s stressors.
-He has training and experience in the areas of Attention-Deficit/Hyperactivity Disorder (ADHD), Oppositional Defiant Disorder (ODD), anger management, emotion regulation, depression, anxiety, parent-child conflict, and general adjustment concerns.
+He has training and experience in the areas of Attention-Deficit/Hyperactivity Disorder (ADHD), Oppositional Defiant Disorder (ODD), anger management, emotion regulation, depression, anxiety, OCD, parent-child conflict, and general adjustment concerns.
 Dr. Aikins uses evidence-based approaches such as Cognitive Behavioral Therapy, Dialectical Behavior Therapy, and Functional Family Therapy to help individuals and families implement healthier communication, coping, and problem-solving strategies.

 Dr. Aikins earned his doctorate in Clinical Psychology from Louisiana State University (LSU) in Baton Rouge, Louisiana.
 During his time at LSU, Dr. Aikins conducted research in the areas of trauma, anxiety, depression and ADHD.
 His clinical work included behavioral parent training, parent-child conflict, depression, and anxiety.
 Prior to graduate training, Dr. Aikins earned his Bachelor’s in Psychology from Texas Christian University in Fort Worth, TX.